AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 S2     |   7 inches   | No          |Tablet
 A2     |   8 inches   | Yes         |Tablet

-Intuitively, the ‘screen size’ feature does not have an easy binary decision since in this dataset we have phones that are 6 and 7 inches and we have tablets that are also 7 or 8 inches.
-On the other hand, ‘makes calls’ feature is more regular, **all** phones ‘make calls’ while **most** tablets do not ‘make calls’.
-This suggests that if we were to make decisions about a device class being a phone or a tablet, we should first look at the ‘makes calls’ attribute and if it is ‘no’ then it is a ‘tablet’ if it is ‘yes’ then it is most likely a ‘phone’.
-In this second instance we would then need to check its ‘screen size’ if it is = 8 then it is a tablet, if it is not then it is a phone.
+Intuitively, the ‘screen size’ feature does not have an easy binary decision since, in this dataset, we have phones that are 6 and 7 inches and tablets that are also 7 or 8 inches.
+On the other hand, the ‘makes calls’ feature is more regular, **all** phones ‘make calls’ while **most** tablets do not ‘make calls’.
+This suggests that if we were to make decisions about a device class being a phone or a tablet, we should first look at the ‘makes calls’ attribute, and if it is ‘no’, then it is a ‘tablet’ if it is ‘yes’ then it is most likely a ‘phone’.
+In this second instance, we would then need to check its ‘screen size’.
+If it is = 8, then it is a tablet; if it is not, then it is a phone.

 So how can we create an algorithm that makes these types of decisions for us?
 We need an algorithm that can strategically pick the more promising features first and then develop the tree based on that.
-The algorithm that we will talk about is called CART (Classification and Regression Tree) and we will show it in action in the following steps.
+The algorithm we will talk about is called CART (Classification and Regression Tree), and we will show it in action in the following steps.

-##Step 1 of CART algorithm
+## Step 1 of CART algorithm

 **To be able to develop this algorithm we need to measure how promising a feature (with a specific value) is as a partition for our dataset.
 Think about the above dataset.
 The ‘makes calls’ feature allowed us to split the data two ways with a low impurity.**